OldUnreal/XOpenGLDrv/README.md

   can be useful when you're rendering textures that were saved with bad mipmap filters.

+* OneXBlending [Default: False, Type: Boolean]: If set to true, XOpenGL will reduce the LightMap intensity for level geometry by 50%.
+This matches the behavior of the original Direct3D 7 Renderer.

+* ActorXBlending [Default: False, Type: Boolean]: If set to true, XOpenGL will increase the light intensity for meshes by 50%.
+This makes meshes appear much brighter.

 ## Texture Detail

 * LODBias [Default: 0, Type: Float]: Changes the level of detail for textures